 We have a variety of mulching equipment in our fleet to fit the needs of a wide range of projects.

 Till the remaining roots of the invasive species (may not be recommended for steep hillsides).
 By tilling and dislodging root systems we lessen the ability of plants to regenerate.
 This step also helps incorporate the mulch into the soil.

 Plant.
 Bare dirt is the best place for invasive weeds to grow, so you need to plant something.
 Grass is the most common option.
 Healthy grass not only looks attractive but prevents weed seeds from getting into the soil and germinating.
 We offer a few different options of seed depending on the application.

 Monitor & Maintain.
 Now that your pasture has been rehabilitated you do not want that work to go to waste.
-Weed seeds can be transported to your property from outside sources such as wind, birds, etc. through routine monitoring, the use of targeted spot spraying, and mowing as need you can enjoy your pasture for years to come!
+Weed seeds can be transported to your property from outside sources such as wind, birds, etc. through routine monitoring, the use planting of beneficial plants and mowing as need you can enjoy your pasture for years to come!

 Our services are available in the greater Puget Sound area of Washington State including Lewis, Mason, Pierce, South King, and Thurston counties and Chelan, Kittitas and Yakima counties.